-Windows system CPU usage continues to peek or stays at 100%
+Why does Windows system CPU usage stay at 100%?

 Determining what's utilizing the CPU

-Once this tab is open click the CPU button above the list of programs twice to organize the programs CPU usage from highest to lowest.
+Once this tab is open, click the CPU column heading above the list of programs twice to organize the programs CPU usage from highest to lowest.

-Note: If you do not see the processes tab your running an older version of Windows that does not have this feature.
+If you do not see the Processes tab, you're running an older version of Windows that does not have this feature.

-As can be seen in the above example we have two processes running that are each taking up 50% of the CPU.
-The Image names FahCore_81.exe and System Idle Process.
+In the example above, there are two processes running that are each taking up 50% of the CPU resources: FahCore_81.exe and System Idle Process.
 It is normal for a Windows computer to have a high System Idle Process.

-However, in this case the other process "FahCore_81.exe" is using up a lot of CPU usage that may be concerning.
-In this situation we know that this Image name is associated with Folding@Home a distributed systems project.
-However, if you're not familiar with what the process is doing a search will often return the results of what the file is associated with.
+However, in this example, the "FahCore_81.exe" process is using lots of the available CPU resources and may be of concern.
+In this case, we know that this process is associated with [email protected], a distributed systems project.
+However, if you are not familiar with what the process is, search the web for additional information on the file.

-If you need to regain CPU resources temporarily you can highlight processes utilizing high percentages and click the End Process button.
-However, often after rebooting the computer these processes will reappear.
+If you need to regain CPU resources temporarily, you can select the processes utilizing high resource percentages and click the End Process button.
+However, often after rebooting the computer, these processes will reappear in the Task Manager.

 Permanently keeping the TSR disabled

 Make sure you have a spyware program installed on your computer and that it is up-to-date.
-If you do not have a spyware program installed on the computer it is highly recommended you install one now.
+If you do not have a spyware program installed on the computer, we recommend you install one now.